 In such cases, updating or repairing existing metadata stages is necessary before proceeding with any updates or installations.

 The most common way to address this issue is to use the Windows Update Troubleshooter tool or download a dedicated repair tool from Microsoft’s website to scan and clean corrupted metadata from your device.
-Another option is to reinstall any recently installed apps that might be causing problems for your device after verifying that all installed applications are up-to-date.
+Another option is to reinstall any recently installed apps that might be causing problems after verifying that all installed applications are up-to-date.

 Most often, these corruptions occur due to software conflicts on Windows devices, such as multiple copies of programs being installed at once or outdated drivers preventing new programs from running correctly.
 For users experiencing this issue, it’s essential to check for any driver incompatibility and update any out-of-date drivers to avoid other errors and improve overall device performance.